 As we read these first lines we get time to squirrel away this word play in our brains while we dance through the rest of the poem.
 I won’t spoil the remainder of the poem for you, but I wanted to suggest that what poets do is more akin to lightering words around to give shape and substance to what is normally empty experience.
 We are all creatures of movement.
 Words, like our bodies, are busy moving from one place to another and we have our becoming in each moment of movement.
 Stop moving and you are dead or soon will be, like so many retired people who quickly decline.

 I am bi-occupational (that should be a category on a census form) like the vast majority of poets.
-My job title is Engineering Equipment Operator, which means I operate heavy equipment — dumb, godlike excavators and bulldozers.
+Currently, my job title is Engineering Equipment Operator, which means I operate heavy equipment — dumb, godlike excavators and bulldozers.
 I’m also a poet or at least a wannabe poet and find myself filling out online profiles where occupation is the question.
-The first thing I write is Engineering Equipment Operator, (that’s where the money is and it is a government job title that sounds more impressive), then a slash before turning to my chosen vocation.
-The only problem is the term poet is rather a cliché and needs a makeover, so recently I wrote, Word Lighterage Engineer.
-I figure this phrase will give some pause to the reader and hopefully cause them, if they don’t know the word, to look it up.
-Then they can decide if I am a certifiable eccentric or completely bonkers.
-Either way, they will come to find Word Lighterage Engineer unexpected and has a couple of different meanings while at the same time describes something of what a poet does.
+The first thing I write is Engineering Equipment Operator, (that’s where the money is and the government job title sounds more impressive), then a slash is written before turning to my chosen vocation, poet.

 Word play anyone?
 Leave a note in the comments.